-Particulars Market Maker Reservation Portion QIBs (1) Non - Institutional Investors/Bidders Retail Individual Investors/Bidders available for allocation on a proportionate basis to all QIBs, including Mutual Funds receiving allocation as per (a) above. (c) Up to 60% of QIB Portion (5,77,000 Equity Shares) may be allocated on a discretionary basis to Anchor Investors of which one-third shall be available for allocation to Domestic Mutual Funds only, subject to valid Bid received from Mutual Funds at or above the Anchor Investor Mode of Bid (7) Only through ASBA Process Allocation Price ASBA only except for Anchor Investors (4) Only through ASBA Process Through ASBA Process, Through Banks or by using UPI ID for payment Mode of allotment Compulsorily in dematerialized form Minimum Bid Size 1,07,000 Equity Shares Such number of Equity Shares and in multiples of 1,000 Equity Shares that the Bid Amount exceeds ₹ 2.00 Lakhs Such number of Equity shares in multiple of 1,000 Equity shares that Bid size exceeds ₹ 2.00 Lakhs 1,000 Equity Shares in multiple of 1,000 Equity shares so that the Bid Amount does not exceed ₹ 2.00 Lakhs Maximum Bid Size 1,07,000 Equity Shares Such number of Equity Shares in multiples of 1,000 Equity Shares not exceeding the size of the Net Issue, (excluding the Anchor portion), subject to limits applicable to each Bidder Such number of Equity Shares in multiples of 1,000 Equity Shares not exceeding the size of the Net Issue (excluding the QIB portion), subject to applicable limits Such number of Equity Shares in multiples of 1,000 Equity Shares so that the Bid Amount does not exceed ₹2.00 Lakhs Bid Lot 1,000 Equity Shares and in multiples of 1,000 Equity Shares thereafter Trading Lot 1,000 Equity Shares, However the Market Maker may accept odd lots if any in the market as required under the SEBI ICDR Regulations 1,000 Equity Shares and in multiples thereof 1,000 Equity Shares and in multiples thereof 1,000 Equity Shares and in multiples thereof Who can apply?
-(5) Market Maker Public financial institutions as specified in Section 2(72) of the Companies Act 2013, scheduled commercial banks, multilateral and Resident Indian individuals, Eligible NRIs, HUFs (in the name of Karta), companies, corporate bodies, scientific Resident Indian individuals, HUFs (in the name of Karta) and Eligible NRIs applying for Equity Shares such
+Particulars Market Maker Reservation Portion QIBs (1) Non - Institutional Investors/Bidders Retail Individual Investors/Bidders available for allocation on a proportionate basis to all QIBs, including Mutual Funds receiving allocation as per (a) above. (c) Up to 60% of QIB Portion (of up to 5,77,000 Equity Shares) may be allocated on a discretionary basis to Anchor Investors of which one-third shall be available for allocation to Domestic Mutual Funds only, subject to valid Bid received from Mutual Funds at or above the Anchor Investor Mode of Bid (7) Only through ASBA Process Allocation Price ASBA only except for Anchor Investors (4) Only through ASBA Process Through ASBA Process, Through Banks or by using Mode of allotment C 1 1 dematerialized form UPI ID for payment Minimum Bid Size 1,07,000 Equity Shares Such number of Equity Shares and in multiples of [•] Equity Shares that the Bid Amount exceeds ₹ 2.00 Lakhs Such number of Equity shares in multiple of [•] Equity shares that Bid size exceeds ₹ 2.00 Lakhs [•] Equity Shares in multiple of [•] Equity shares so that the Bid Amount does not exceed ₹ Maximum Bid Size 1,07,000 Equity Shares Such number of Equity Shares in multiples of [•] Equity Shares not exceeding the size of the Net Issue, (excluding the Anchor portion), subject to limits applicable to each Bidder Such number of Equity Shares in multiples of [•] Equity Shares not exceeding the size of the Net Issue (excluding the QIB portion), subject to applicable limits 2.00 Lakhs Such number of Equity Shares in multiples of [•] Equity Shares so that the Bid Amount does not exceed ₹2.00 Lakhs Bid Lot [•] Equity Shares ar nd in multiples of [•] Equi ty Shares thereafter Trading Lot [•] Equity Shares, However the Market Maker may accept odd lots if any in the market as required under the SEBI ICDR Regulations [●] Equity Shares and in multiples thereof [•] Equity Shares and in multiples thereof [•] Equity Shares and in multiples thereof Who can apply?
+(5) Market Maker Public financial institutions as specified in Section 2(72) of the Companies Act 2013, scheduled commercial Resident Indian individuals, Eligible NRIs, HUFs (in the name of Karta), companies, corporate Resident Indian individuals, HUFs (in the name of Karta) and Eligible NRIs applying for

-Particulars Market Maker Reservation Portion QIBs (1) Non - Institutional Investors/Bidders Retail Individual Investors/Bidders bilateral development financial institutions, mutual funds registered with SEBI, FPIs other than individuals, corporate bodies and family offices, VCFs, AIFs, FVCIs, registered with SEBI, state industrial development corporation, insurance company registered with IRDAI, provident fund with minimum corpus of ₹2500 lakhs, pension fund with minimum corpus of f2500 lakhs, National Investment Fund set up by the Government of India, insurance funds set up and managed by army, navy or air force of the Union of India, insurance funds set up and managed by the Department of Posts, India and Systemically Important NBFCs, in accordance with applicable laws including FEMA institutions, societies, family offices, trusts, FPIs who are individuals, corporate bodies and family offices that the Bid amount does not exceed ₹2.00 Lakhs in value Terms of Payment Rules.
-In case of all other Bidders: Full Bid Amount shall be blocked by the SCSBs in the bank account of the ASBA Bidder (other than Anchor Investors) or by the Sponsor Bank through the UPI Mechanism, that is specified in the ASBA Form at the time of submission of the ASBA Form.
-In case of Anchor Investors: Full Bid Amount shall be payable by the Anchor Investors at the time of submission of their Bids (6)
+Particulars Market Maker Reservation QIBs (1) Non - Institutional Investors/Bidders Retail Individual Investors/Bidders Portion banks, multilateral and bilateral development financial institutions, bodies, scientific institutions, societies, family offices, trusts, Equity Shares such that the Bid amount does not exceed mutual funds registered with SEBI, FPIs other than individuals, FPIs who are individuals, corporate bodies and family offices ₹2.00 Lakhs in value corporate bodies and family offices, VCFs, AIFs, FVCIs, registered with SEBI, state industrial development corporation, insurance company registered with IRDAI, provident fund with minimum corpus of ₹2500 lakhs, pension fund with minimum corpus of ₹2500 lakhs, National Investment Fund set up by the Government of India, insurance funds set up and managed by army, navy or air force of the Union of India, insurance funds set up and managed by the Department of Posts, India and Systemically Important NBFCs, in accordance with applicable laws including FEMA Terms of Payment Rules. r Bidders: Full Bid Amo ount shall be blocked by the or Investors) or by the Spor A Form at the time of sub In case of Anchor Investors: Full Bid Amount shall be payable by the Anchor Investors at the time of submission of their Bids (6) nchor Investors at the